Pylons/pyramid/docs/narr/configuration.rst

 The ``config = Configurator()`` line above creates an instance of the ``repoze.bfg.configuration.Configurator`` class.
 The resulting ``config`` object represents an API which the script uses to configure this particular :mod:`repoze.bfg` application.
-An instance of the ``Configurator`` class is a wrapper object which mutates an :term:`application registry` as its methods are called.

 .. note::

-   The ``Configurator`` is not itself an :term:`application registry`.
-   It is only a mechanism used to configure an application registry.
+   An instance of the ``Configurator`` class is a *wrapper* object which mutates an :term:`application registry` as its methods are called.
+An application registry represents the configuration state of a :mod:`repoze.bfg` application.
+The ``Configurator`` is not itself an :term:`application registry`, it is a mechanism used to configure an application registry.
 The underlying application registry object being configured by a ``Configurator`` is available as its ``registry`` attribute.

 .. code-block:: python
    :linenos:

        config.add_view(hello_world)
+       config.add_view(goodbye_world, name='goodbye')

-This line calls the ``add_view`` method of the ``Configurator``.
-The ``add_view`` method of a configurator creates a :term:`view configuration` within the :term:`application registry`.
-A :term:`view configuration` represents a set of circumstances which must be true for a particular :term:`view callable` to be called when a WSGI request is handled by :mod:`repoze.bfg`.
+Each of these lines calls the ``add_view`` method of the ``Configurator`` API.
+The ``add_view`` method of a configurator registers a :term:`view configuration` within the :term:`application registry`.
+A :term:`view configuration` represents a :term:`view callable` which must be invoked when a set of circumstances related to the :term:`request` is true.
+This "set of circumstances" is provided as one or more keyword arguments to the ``add_view`` method, otherwise known as :term:`predicate` arguments.

-The first argument of the configurator's ``add_view`` method must always be a reference to the :term:`view callable` that is meant to be invoked when the view configuration implied by the remainder of the arguments passed to ``add_view`` is found to "match" during a request.
+The line ``config.add_view(hello_world)`` registers the ``hello_world`` function as a view callble.
+The ``add_view`` method of a Configurator must be called with a view callable object as its first argument, so the first argument passed is ``hello_world`` function we'd like to use as a :term:`view callable`.
+However, this line calls ``add_view`` with no additional :term:`predicate` arguments, meaning that we'd like :mod:`repoze.bfg` to invoke the ``hello_world`` view callable for *any* request if another more specific view configuration (one with more specific predicate arguments) doesn't match it more closely.

-This particular invocation of the ``add_view`` method passes no other arguments; this implies that there are no circumstances which would limit the applicability of this view callable.
-The view configuration implied by this call to ``add_view`` thus will match during *any* request.
-Since our ``hello_world`` view callable returns a Response instance with a body of ``Hello world!```, this means, in the configuration implied by the script, that any URL visited by a user agent to a server running this application will receive the greeting ``Hello world!``.
+Since our ``hello_world`` view callable returns a Response instance with a body of ``Hello world!``` in the configuration implied by this script, a user agent to a server running this application will receive the greeting ``Hello world!`` when any URL is invoked, unless :mod:`repoze.bfg` finds a more specific view configuration in its application registry for a given request.

+The line ``config.add_view(goodbye_world, name='goodbye')`` registers
+the ``hello_world`` function as a view callble.
+The line calls ``add_view`` with the view callable as the first required positional argument, and a :term:`predicate` keyword argument ``name`` with the value ``'goodbye'``.
+This :term:`view configuration` implies that a request with a :term:`view name` of ``goodbye`` should cause the ``goodbye_world`` view callable to be invoked.
+For the purposes of this discussion, the :term:`view name` can be considered the first non-empty path segment in the URL: in particular, this view configuration will match when the URL is ``/goodbye``.

+.. sidebar:: View Dispatching and Ordering

+   If you've been running the code in this tutorial, you've actually unknowingly now configured :mod:`repoze.bfg` to serve an application that relies on :term:`traversal`.
+When :term:`traversal` is used, :mod:`repoze.bfg` chooses the most specific view callable based *only* on view :term:`predicate` applicability.
+This is unlike :term:`URL dispatch`, another dispatch mode of :mod:`repoze.bfg` (and other frameworks, like :term:`Pylons` and :term:`Django`) which first uses an ordered routing lookup to resolve the request to a view callable by running it through a relatively-ordered series of URL path matches.
+We're not really concerned about the finer details of :term:`URL dispatch` right now.
+It's just useful to use for demonstrative
+   purposes: the ordering of calls to ``Configurator.add_view`` is never very important.
+We can register ``goodbye_world`` first and ``hello_world`` second; :mod:`repoze.bfg` will still give us the most specific callable when a request is dispatched to it.

+Since our ``goodbye_world`` view callable returns a Response instance with a body of ``Goodbye world!`` in the configuration implied by this script, a visit by a user agent to the URL that contains the path info ``/goodbye`` of the a server running this application will receive the greeting ``Goodbye world!`` unless :mod:`repoze.bfg` finds a more specific view configuration in its application registry for a given request.

+Each invocation of the ``add_view`` method implies a :term:`view configuration` registration.
+Each :term:`predicate` provided as a keyword argument to the ``add_view`` method narrows the set of circumstances which would cause the view configuration's callable to be invoked.
+In general, a greater number of predicates supplied along with a view configuration will more strictly limit the applicability of its associated view callable.
+When :mod:`repoze.bfg` processes a request, however, the view callable with the *most specific* view configuration (the view configuration that matches the largest number of predicates) is always invoked.
+This has some repercussions.
+The view configuration registration for the ``hello_world`` view callable has no predicates, and is thus applicable for *all* requests.
+But we've also registered a more specific view configuration: the ``goodbye_world`` view callable has a ``name`` predicate of ``goodbye``.
+Because :mod:`repoze.bfg` uses the most specific view configuration for any request, the ``goodbye_world`` view callable will be used when the URL contains path information that is ``/goodbye``.

 WGSI Application Creation
 ~~~~~~~~~~~~~~~~~~~~~~~~~